qaware/protocurl/TESTS.md

 During the execution of each line in this script, the output will be written into `test/results/$FILENAME-out.txt` - which will be compared via `diff` to `test/results/$FILENAME-expected.txt`.
 If both match, then the result is accepted.

+Lines containing `Date: ` and will be ignored during the diffing, as they are runtime dependent and their difference is not relevant to the correctness of the code.

 **Examples for the inputs, outputs and arguments can hence be found in the test/results directory as well as test/suite/testcases.json.**

 ### Adding new tests

 To add a test, simply add a new entry into `test/suite/testcases.json` and run the tests.
-The tests will generate an empty expected output file and copy the actual output sideby side.
-You can inspect the actual output and copy it into the expected-output file when you are happy. ...
+The tests will generate an empty expected output file and copy the actual output side by side.
+You can inspect the actual output and copy it into the expected-output file when you are happy.

 ### Example tests run